 For several years, Club Boulevard Humanities Magnet School has been recognized by the National Magnet Schools of America for various awards.
 In 2004 and 2006, Club was named a National Magnet Program of Excellence by Magnet Schools of America.
 In 2018, Club earned the Magnet Schools of Distinction Award.
 In 2019, Club earned the Magnet Schools of Excellence Award and in 2020 Club earned the Magnet Schools of Distinction Award.

 Today Club Boulevard Humanities Magnet School continues to challenge children in a stimulating educational environment.
 Club Boulevard is a successful magnet program—a school community representative of the diversity of Durham—with an enrollment of about 400 students.
 We are proud of the partnership between our experienced, creative teachers and enthusiastic, involved families.
-The faculty includes six full-time specialist teachers (Art, Music, Dance, Cultural Studies, Library Media and Physical Education) who bring arts, humanities and literature to life.
+The faculty includes five full-time specialist teachers (Art, Music, Dance, Cultural Studies, and Physical Education) and a full time Library Media Specialist who bring arts, humanities and literature to life.
 Stop by and visit Club Boulevard to see our innovative school in action!